MicrosoftDocs/customer-insights/ci-docs/audience-insights/use-azure-key-vault.md

 ---
-title: "Bring your own Azure Key Vault"
+title: "Bring your own Azure Key Vault to manage secrets"
-description: "Learn how to configure Customer Insights to use your own Key Vault." ms.date: 20/09/2021 ms.reviewer: mhart ms.service: customer-insights ms.subservice: audience-insights ms.topic: how-to
+description: "Learn how to configure Customer Insights to use your own Azure Key Vault." ms.date: 09/28/2021 ms.reviewer: mhart ms.service: customer-insights ms.subservice: audience-insights ms.topic: how-to
-author: Bernd Kiefer
+author: brndkfr
 ms.author: bkief
-manager: sesilv
+manager: shellyha
 ---

 # Bring your own Azure Key Vault (Preview)

-Linking a dedicated [Azure Key Vault](https://docs.microsoft.com/azure/key-vault/general/basic-concepts) to an environment enables organizations to meet their compliance requirements.
+Linking a dedicated [Azure Key Vault](azure/key-vault/general/basic-concepts) to an audience insights environment helps organizations to meet compliance requirements.
-The dedicated Key Vault can be used to stage and bring in secrets from within the organizations compliance boundary into the environment which can then be used to [setup connections](https://docs.microsoft.com/dynamics365/customer-insights/audience-insights/connections) to third party systems.
+The dedicated Key Vault can be used to stage and use secrets in an organization's compliance boundary.
+Audience insights can use the secrets in Key Vault to [set up connections](connections.md) to third-party systems.

-## Link the Key Vault to the Environment
+## Link the Key Vault to the audience insights environment

 ### Prerequisites

-To configure the Key Vault in Audience Insights, the following prerequisites must be met:
+To configure the Key Vault in audience insights, the following prerequisites must be met:

-* You have an active Azure Subscription.
+* You have an active Azure subscription.

-* You have an [Administrator](permissions.md#adminstrator) role in Audience Insights.
-Learn more about [setting user permissions in audience insights](permissions.md#assign-roles-and-permissions).
+* You have an [Administrator](permissions.md#adminstrator) role in audience insights.
+Learn more about [user permissions in audience insights](permissions.md#assign-roles-and-permissions).

-* You have the [Contributor](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#contributor) and [User Access Administrator](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#user-access-administrator) role on the Key Vault or the Resource Group the Key Vault is belonging to.
-For more information, see [Add or remove Azure role assignments using the Azure portal](https://docs.microsoft.com/azure/role-based-access-control/role-assignments-portal).
+* You have the [Contributor](azure/role-based-access-control/built-in-roles#contributor) and [User Access Administrator](azure/role-based-access-control/built-in-roles#user-access-administrator) role on the Key Vault or the Resource Group the Key Vault is belonging to.
+For more information, see [Add or remove Azure role assignments using the Azure portal](azure/role-based-access-control/role-assignments-portal).
+If you don't have the **User Access Administrator** role on the Key Vault, the role-based access control permissions for the Azure service principal for Customer Insights must be set up separately.
+Follow the steps in [Connect to an Azure Data Lake Storage account by using an Azure service principal](connect-service-principal.md) for the Key Vault that should be linked.

-* The Key Vault **must have** Firewall disabled.
+* The Key Vault must have Key Vault firewall **disabled**.

-* The Key Vault must reside in the same [Azure location](https://azure.microsoft.com/global-infrastructure/geographies/#overview) as the environment.
-The region of the environment can be found under `Admin > System >` Tab `About >`  `Region`
+* The Key Vault resides in the same [Azure location](https://azure.microsoft.com/global-infrastructure/geographies/#overview) as the audience insights environment.
+The region of the environment in audience insights is listed under **Admin** > **System** > **About** > **Region**.

- Warning

-If you don't have the **User Access Administrator** role on the Key Vault, the RBAC permissions for the Azure service principal for Customer Insights must be setup separatly.
-Please follow the steps in [Connect to an Azure Data Lake Storage account by using an Azure service principal](https://docs.microsoft.com/dynamics365/customer-insights/audience-insights/connect-service-principal) but do the action on the Key Vault which should be linked.

 ### Link a Key Vault to the Environment

-1. Go to `Admin > System >` Tab `Security`.
+1. Go to **Admin** > **System** and select the **Security** tab.
-1. Click on `Setup` on the Key Vault tile.
+1. Select **Setup** on the Key Vault tile. <!-- set up?-->
-1. Pick a `Subscription`.
+1. Choose a **Subscription**.
-1. Pick a `Key Vault` from the drop down.
-If too many Key Vaults are showing up, a Resource Group can be selected to narrow down the search results.
+1. Choose a **Key Vault** from the drop-down list.
+If too many Key Vaults are showing up, select a resource group to limit the search results.
-1. Accept the `Data privacy and compliance` statement.
+1. Accept the **Data privacy and compliance** statement.
-1. Click `Save`
+1. Select **Save**.

+**TODO** - ADD SCREENSHOTS

-The Key Vault tile shows now the details of the linked Key Vault like Name, Resource Group & Subscription.
-It is now ready to be used in the connection setup.
+The Key Vault tile now shows the linked Key Vault name, resource group, and subscription.
+It's ready to be used in the connection setup.
-For details which permissions on the Key Vault are granted to Audience Insights see the section [Permissions granted on the Key Vault to Audience Insights](#)
+For details which permissions on the Key Vault are granted to audience insights see [Permissions granted on the Key Vault to audience insights](#permissions-granted-on-the-key-vault-to-audience-insights).

 ## Use the Key Vault in the Connection setup

-When [setting up connections](https://docs.microsoft.com/dynamics365/customer-insights/audience-insights/connections) to third party systems the secrets from the linked Key Vault can now be used to configure the connections.
+When [setting up connections](dynamics365/customer-insights/audience-insights/connections) to third-party systems, the secrets from the linked Key Vault can be used to configure the connections.

-1. Go to `Admin > Connections`.
+1. Go to **Admin** > **Connections**.
-1. Click `Add connection`.
+1. Select **Add connection**.
-1. For the supported connection types listed below a `Use Key Vault` toggle can be enabled when a Key Vault is linked.
+1. For the supported connection types, a **Use Key Vault** toggle is available if you linked a Key Vault.
-1. Instead of entering the secret manually it can now instead be configured via picking the `secret name` which is pointing to the secret value in the Key Vault.
+1. Instead of entering the secret manually, you can choose the secret name that points to the secret value in the Key Vault.

 **TODO** - ADD SCREENSHOTS